DPCscience/S2MET_GSTrainingDesign/Scripts/README.md

 ## Other scripts

 1.  `figures.R`: Code to produce various other figures.
+Also included scripts for producing geographic maps of the trial locations.